apple-fritter/888v/README.md

-# ConkyCam
+# 888v

-ConkyCam is a simple script that allows you to create a virtual webcam with a Conky overlay.
+888v is a simple script that allows you to create a virtual webcam with a Conky overlay.
 It enables you to share your custom setup with friends during video conferences or streaming, adding a personalized touch to your webcam feed.

 ## Features